Trina0224/WalkingWithGod/README.md

 # Issues
 1. Need to double click search.  <== https://stackoverflow.com/questions/54069253/usestate-set-method-not-reflecting-change-immediately
-The easy answer: useEffect instead useState.
+The easy answer: useEffect instead useState.(solved)
 2. In REACT, if you see something undefined in object but you are sure it's right.
 The problem is from react will run page two times and one is without data, so, we need to check the object is really exist.
-In VerseDisplay.js, I put if(state.searchQuery) to prevent issue happen.
+In VerseDisplay.js, I put if(state.searchQuery) to prevent issue happen.(solved)
-3. On Github Pages, it must query via https. http is not working.
+3. On Github Pages, it must query via https. http is not working.(solved)